mordori/mordori/README.md

 ## Hi 👋
 My name is Mika and I am excited about everything related to 3D art and greatly enjoy programming games!

-🌱 I’m currently studying at Hive Helsinki, looking to broaden my skillset to software development and graphics programming.
+🌱 I’m currently studying at Hive Helsinki, looking to broaden my skill set to software development and graphics programming.

+💎 Proficient in C#, Unity, and various 3D digital content creation software.

+📌 Actively deepening my expertise in C/C++, Unreal Engine, and HLSL.

+🧩 Planning to explore DirectX and learn Houdini in the future.
 <!--
 **mordori/mordori** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.